Berulacks/10ftwm/README.md

 **To launch with Xephyr just open a terminal and type:**

     xephyr -screen 1024x768 -br :1

-Then run the included makefile.
+Then run the included make file.
+For your convenience, I've included a test option in the makefile, just run:

+    make test

 **To launch through a plain old X server, first compile the program, then run:**